List of bus routes in Brooklyn: List of routes

-Most routes do not operate overnights.
+About half of the routes do not operate overnights.
 Routes marked with an asterisk (*) run 24 hours a day.
 Connections to New York City Subway stations at the bus routes' terminals are also listed where applicable.

-Routes B1 to B84

-Routes in this section are operated by New York City Transit.
-All routes operate local service only except the B6, B35, B38, B41, and B49, which also have limited-stop service, as well as the B44, B46, and B82, which also have Select Bus Service.
+Routes in the following tables are operated by New York City Transit, except the B100 and B103 routes which are operated by MTA Bus Company.
+All routes operate local service only except the B6, B35, B38, B41, B49, and B103 which also have limited-stop service, as well as the B44, B46, and B82, which also have Select Bus Service.